github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning-for-a-repository.md

 In the suggested {% data variables.code-scanning.codeql_workflow %}, {% data variables.product.prodname_code_scanning %} is configured to analyze your code each time you either push a change to the default branch or any protected branches, or raise a pull request against the default branch.
 As a result, {% data variables.product.prodname_code_scanning %} will now commence.

 The `on:pull_request` and `on:push` triggers for code scanning are each useful for different purposes.
-For more information, see "[Customizing {% data variables.product.prodname_code_scanning %}](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/customizing-code-scanning#configuring-frequency)."
+For more information, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/customizing-code-scanning#configuring-frequency)."

 {% else %}
 ## Configuring {% data variables.product.prodname_code_scanning %} manually

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-security %}
-1. To the right of "{% data variables.product.prodname_code_scanning_capc %} alerts", click **Set up {% data variables.product.prodname_code_scanning %}**.{% ifversion ghec or ghes or ghae %} If "{% data variables.product.prodname_code_scanning %} alerts" is missing, you need to ask an organization owner or repository administrator to enable {% data variables.product.prodname_GH_advanced_security %}.{% endif %} For more information, see "[Managing security and analysis settings for your organization](/organizations/keeping-your-organization-secure/managing-security-and-analysis-settings-for-your-organization)" or "[Managing security and analysis settings for your repository](/github/administering-a-repository/managing-security-and-analysis-settings-for-your-repository)."
+1. To the right of "{% data variables.product.prodname_code_scanning_capc %} alerts", click **Set up {% data variables.product.prodname_code_scanning %}**.{% ifversion ghec or ghes or ghae %} If "{% data variables.product.prodname_code_scanning %} alerts" is missing, you need to ask an organization owner or repository administrator to enable {% data variables.product.prodname_GH_advanced_security %}.{% endif %} For more information, see "[AUTOTITLE](/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization)" or "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository)."
 1. Under "Get started with {% data variables.product.prodname_code_scanning %}", click **Set up this workflow** on the {% data variables.code-scanning.codeql_workflow %} or on a third-party workflow.
  !["Set up this workflow" button under "Get started with {% data variables.product.prodname_code_scanning %}" heading](/assets/images/help/repository/code-scanning-set-up-this-workflow.png)Workflows are only displayed if they are relevant for the programming languages detected in the repository.
 The {% data variables.code-scanning.codeql_workflow %} is always displayed, but the "Set up this workflow" button is only enabled if {% data variables.product.prodname_codeql %} analysis supports the languages present in the repository.
 1. To customize how {% data variables.product.prodname_code_scanning %} scans your code, edit the workflow.

    Generally, you can commit the {% data variables.code-scanning.codeql_workflow %} without making any changes to it.
 However, many of the third-party workflows require additional configuration, so read the comments in the workflow before committing.

-   For more information, see "[Customizing {% data variables.product.prodname_code_scanning %}](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/customizing-code-scanning)."
+   For more information, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/customizing-code-scanning)."
 2. Use the **Start commit** drop-down, and type a commit message.
  ![Start commit](/assets/images/help/repository/start-commit-commit-new-file.png)
 1. Choose whether you'd like to commit directly to the default branch, or create a new branch and start a pull request.